 How Does an Irrevocable Trust Alleviate Gift and Estate Tax?

 An irrevocable trust can be set up and funded to address estate and gift taxes.
 The trust assets will remain separate from your taxable estate if you give up all rights to income and principal from the trust.
-Giving up your rights to the income and principal means that you also need to give up the ability to modify the Trust.
+Giving up your rights to the income and principal means that you also need to give up the ability to modify the trust.

 Trust entities can hold a wide range of assets.
 These include real estate and financial accounts.
-The Trust can safeguard these assets against creditors and help alleviate estate tax consequences.
-Trusts are established by Grantors and then are managed by Trustees who can either be an individual or a company.
+The trust can safeguard these assets against creditors and help alleviate estate tax consequences.
+Trusts are established by grantors and then are managed by trustees who can either be an individual or a company.
 These entities are responsible for preserving the assets in the best interests of the trust and income beneficiaries.

 The trust terms include gifting and the trustee has significant gifting power for the benefit of the beneficiaries.
 These benefits include tuition payment, healthcare, maintenance, or welfare.
 The named beneficiaries may also be able to purchase a real estate property.
-These gifting arrangements will be in place so that the Grantor can take advantage of his or her annual gift exemption and lifetime exclusions.
+These gifting arrangements will be in place so that the grantor can take advantage of his or her annual gift exemption and lifetime exclusions.